About cookies on this site

 • Login

-Updated: May 8th, 2021.
-Google Tag Manager offers a lot of awesome features when it comes to website tracking.
+Google Tag Manager offers a lot of excellent features when it comes to website tracking.
 If you have already tried using GTM for more than basic Google Analytics pageview tracking, you have probably seen the list of 15+ variable types.
 That’s a pretty decent list, huh?
-I bet it raises more questions than answers – e.g. what is the DOM element?
-What is the Auto-Event Variable? etc. In this blog post, I’m going to show how you can add an auto-event variable to your web analytics arsenal + two examples of use from my experience.
+I bet it raises more questions than answers – e.g., what is the DOM element?
+What is the Auto-Event Variable? etc.

 Before we continue: this topic is also explained in my Intermediate GTM course